-- 54.3.
-Without restricting the general application of section 54.2, a council may in a bylaw passed under this Part: - (a) regulate or prohibit; - (b) create offences; - (c) provide that a person who is guilty of an offence under a by-law is liable on summary conviction to a fine in an amount specified in the by-law not exceeding - (i) \$2.000 for an individual, or - (ii) \$10,000 for a corporation, or to imprisonment in default of payment of a fine to - or to imprisonment in default of payment of a fine for a term not exceeding six months; - (d) adopt by reference, in whole or in part, as of a set time or as amended from time to time, with any changes the council considers necessary or advisable, a code or standard made or recommended by the Government of Canada or a province or territory, or a recognized technical or professional organization, and require compliance with the code or standard; - (e) deal with any development, activity, industry, business or thing in different ways, including dividing each of them into classes and dealing with each class in different ways; - (f) establish fees or other charges for services, activities or things provided or done by the community or for the use of property under the ownership, direction, management or control of the municipal corporation; - (g) provide for a system of licences, permits and approvals, including any or all of the following: - (i) establishing fees that may be in the nature of a reasonable tax for the activity authorized or for the purpose of raising revenue, - (ii) establishing higher fees for non-residents, - (iii) prohibiting any development, activity, business or thing until a licence, permit or approval has been granted, - (iv) providing that terms and conditions may be imposed on any licence, permit or approval, the nature of the terms and conditions and who may impose them, - (v) providing for the duration of licences, permits and approvals and their suspension or cancellation for failure to comply with a term or condition, or the by-law, or for any other reason specified in the by-law; or

-(h) provide for an appeal, the body that is to decide the appeal and related matters, except where a right of appeal is already provided in this or any other Act.
+54.3.
+Without restricting the general application of section 54.2, a council may in a by-law passed under this Part:

+- (a) regulate or prohibit;

+- (b) create offences;

+- (c) provide that a person who is guilty of an offence under a by-law is liable on summary conviction to a fine in an amount specified in the by-law not exceeding

+- (i) \$2000 for an individual, or

+- (ii) \$10,000 for a corporation,

+or to imprisonment in default of payment of a fine for a term not exceeding six months;

+(d) adopt by reference, in whole or in part, as of a set time or as amended from time to time, with any changes the council considers necessary or advisable, a code or standard made or recommended by the Government of Canada or a province or territory, or a recognized technical or professional organization, and require compliance with the code or standard;

+- (e) deal with any development, activity, industry, business or thing in different ways, including dividing each of them into classes and dealing with each class in different ways; - (f) establish fees or other charges for services, activities or things provided or done by the community or for the use of property under the ownership, direction, management or control of the municipal corporation; - (g) provide for a system of licences, permits and approvals, including any or all of the following: - (i) establishing fees that may be in the nature of a reasonable tax for the activity authorized or for the purpose of raising revenue, - (ii) establishing higher fees for non-residents, - (iii) prohibiting any development, activity, business or thing until a licence, permit or approval has been granted, - (iv) providing that terms and conditions may be imposed on any licence, permit or approval, the nature of the terms and conditions and who may impose them, - (v) providing for the duration of licences, permits and approvals and their suspension or cancellation for failure to comply with a term or condition, or the by-law, or for any other reason specified in the by-law; or - (h) provide for an appeal, the body that is to decide the appeal and related matters, except where a right of appeal is already provided in this or any other Act.

 S.Nu.
-2003,c.2,s.18; S.Nu.
-2012,c.17,s.5(8)(c),(9).
+2003,c.3,s.19; S.Nu.
+2013,c.20,s.15(10)(c),(11).